 That’s why we’re here.

 We compiled 24 of our favorite blogs with topics ranging from fun nursing blogs to helpful nursing student blogs to blogs that offer career tips for nurses.
-Bookmark this list for a great group of industry experts that can help you reach your nursing goals in the New Year!
+Bookmark this list for a great group of industry experts that can help you reach your nursing goals!

 Nursing blogs that focus on career help

 NurseKeith dedicates his website to coaching current nurses with tips on furthering their profession and maintaining an enriched life.
 His commitment to helping nurses continue to pursue their passion without getting “burned out” has garnered him many awards in the blogosphere.
 He also is the co-host of RN.FM radio, an online radio station “on the pulse of nursing.”
 Follow NurseKeith on Facebook, Google+, Pinterest and Twitter.

 Kevin Ross forms the other half of the RN.FM radio team—an educational and entertaining online radio station for nurses.
 His blog covers advice from many experts on topics ranging from useful cell phone applications to commentary on current industry events.
 Follow Kevin Ross on Facebook, Google +, Pinterest and Twitter.

 Hosted by Joyce Fiodembo, many well-respected nurses from the online community contribute to this site.
 Articles range from resume advice to time-management tips.
 Fiodembo also includes a section of recommendations for minority nurses based on her experience as an immigrant to the U.S. Follow Joyce on Facebook, Google+ and Twitter.

 With over 30 years of experience, Kathy Quan truly has a lifetime of stories to tell.
 She conveys nursing career advice in articulate, digestible posts that are helpful to nurses at any stage of their career.
 Follow Kathy Quan on Facebook, Google+ and Twitter.